HaneefAhamed/Car-dealership/README.md

 # NEWTON - Car dealership website

 In this is project, we built a full-stack interactive online marketplace for cars that supports checkout and admin functions for over 2000 cars.
-This app uses react for its frontend and express/node.js as its backend whhich interacts with our MySQL database.
+This app uses react for its frontend and express/node.js as its backend which interacts with our MySQL database.

 ## To run the project: